ome/bioformats/docs/sphinx/developers/format-documentation.rst

     specification documents to third parties

   options
-    A link to additional Reader options documentation where they are available for the format
+    A link to additional reader and writer options documentation where they are available for the format

 Dataset structure table
 -----------------------